blue vehicle auto insurance 1580x154

 When deciding between basic coverage and adding an Auto Pak, it helps to see a direct comparison of benefits.

-Coverage Feature Basic Plate Insurance Auto Pak Policy
+Basic Plate Insurance

-Deductible $700 fixed As low as $50 (your choice)
+Deductible $700 As low as $50 (your choice)

-Third-party liability $200,000 Up to $5 million
+Third Party Liability $200,000 Up to $5 million

-Income replacement Up to 90% of net income 100% of net income
+Inconme Replacement Up to 90% of net income 100% of net income

-Death benefits 45% of income plus 5% per dependent 50% of income plus additional amounts for dependents
+Death Benefits 45% of income plus 5% per dependent 50% of income plus additional amounts for dependents

 How to Estimate Your Car Insurance Needs